Old Man & the River IS BACK!

 Come and experience Old Man and the River, an engaging and heartwarming story about adjusting to change and making new friends.

 In a forest where rivers sing, trees giggle, and curious dragonflies come to visit, a grumpy Old Man lives in his little house.

-A grumpy old man lives in his little house in the woods by the river.
-Every day is the same and he likes it this way, until one day…a magical creature leaps into his world and everything changes!
-A beautiful story about friendship performed without words through sophisticated puppetry and a rich musical score.
+Every day is exactly the same and he likes it that way, until one day…a magical creature leaps into his life and everything changes!

 Created by Lynda Hill and Thomas Morgan Jones

 Concept, Dramaturgy and Direction by Lynda Hill

 Inspired by the story by Thomas Morgan Jones